drbean/curriculum/intercultural/slides.md

 and dissent.

 # Lecturers

-You are from the Taiwan Economic and
+You are Taiwanese.
+You work at the
+Taiwan Economic and Cultural Affairs
-Cultural Affairs Office in New York and are giving a talk about some aspect of
-Taiwan culture to a group of Americans.
+Office in New York.
+You give talks about Taiwan culture to groups of Americans.

 # Auditors

+You are American.

-Some of the Americans support Taiwan.
+Some of you support Taiwan.
-Some of them are opposed to Taiwan.
+Some of you are opposed to Taiwan.

 # Lecturers

 All 7 members in your group will lecture on the same topic to the American auditors in one of the other 6 groups.